truenas/middleware/docs/userguide/freenas_intro.rst

 * supports Active Directory or LDAP for user authentication as well as manual user and group creation

-* supports the creation and import of UFS2 based volumes, including gmirror, gstripe, and graid3

 * supports the creation and import of
   `ZFS <http://en.wikipedia.org/wiki/ZFS>`_
-  pools, enabling many features not available in UFS2 such as quotas, snapshots, compression, replication, and datasets for sharing subsets of volumes
+  pools, enabling many features such as quotas, snapshots, compression, replication, and datasets for sharing subsets of volumes

 * upgrade procedure saves the current operating system to an inactive partition, allowing for an easy reversal of an undesirable upgrade